Internal Assessment Grant

 - Name(s) of faculty member(s) responsible for the proposed assessment work.

-- Description of how the success of the proposed project will be determined.
+- Key deliverables including how the success of the proposed project will be determined

 - A brief statement of support from the Department Chair that indicates how the proposed project will contribute to the ongoing assessment work of the Department.

-- A summary of completed activities.
-Refer to your grant application for a list of all proposed activities, and your award letter for any required modifications to your proposed project.
+Refer to your grant application and award letter for a list of all proposed activities and deliverables.

-- An approximately 100 word abstract of your grant summary.
-This abstract may be edited by Assessment Office staff, and will be posted on the assessment website.
-For examples of abstracts of the work of past grant recipients, please see: http://academics.lmu.edu/spee/officeofassessment/internalassessmentgrant/previoussummerassessmentgrantrecipients/
+The abstract may be edited by the Office of Assessment staff and will be posted on the assessment website.
+For examples of abstracts of past grant recipients, please see: Summer Assessment Grant Abstracts 2021

-Please note that stipends will be disbursed upon submission of the grant summary.
+Please note that stipends will be disbursed upon submission of the grant summary by the due date.